12 June 2017

 Eleven students of the ZBSM performed at the “Young Soloists” concert

-On Saturday, June 10th, eleven young violin and piano students of the Zakhar Bron School of Music took part in an annual concert "Young Soloists", which took place at the Zurich Theatre Stok.
+On Saturday June 10th, 2017, eleven young violin and piano students of the Zakhar Bron School of Music participated in an annual concert "Young Soloists", which took place at the Zurich Theatre Stok.

 Taking part in concerts is an important, invaluable experience for a young musician.